-Brookline, faced with many of the same shifts in standards and morality as Highland Park, has responded differently.
-Certainly it experiences similar societal reverberations within its walls, but It has also taken a more deliberate, initiating stance in relation to them.
-In the mid-to-late 1970s, the increased diversity of the student body caused factionalism, divisiveness, and eruptions of violence in the school.
-A courselor speaks On Goodness in High Schools of these harsh encounters as distinct echoes of the racial strife in the wider Boston cummunity.
+Institutional control is a great deal easier for schools with abundant resources, non-public funding, and historical stability.
+It is not only that private schools tend to be more protected from societal trends, divergent community demands, and broader bureaucratic imperatives; they are also more likely to have the advantage of the material and psychological resources of certainty.
+In many ways, these six schools seem to exist in different worlds.
+The inequalities are dramatic, the societal injustices flaof these harsh encounters as distinct echoes of the racial strife in the wider Boston community.
 Under the new leadership of Bob McCarthy, school violence was no longer tolerated.
-First, McCarthy helped his teachers express their long-suppressed rage at the inappropriate student behavior; second, there were immediate and harsh punishments handed down to all of the aggressors; and third, the school began to look upon "the problem" of diversity as a zich resource.
+First, McCarthy helped his teachers express their long-suppressed rage at the inappropriate student behavior; second, there were immediate and harsh punishments handed down to all of the aggressors; and third, the school began to look upon "the problem" of diversity as a rich resource.
 The battle against factionalism is not won.
 The shifts in consciousness are elusive and difficult to implant in community life.
-Everyone continues to speak of the stark divisions among tackal and ethnic groups; but now those students who manage to move across the boundaries tend to be perceived as strong and unthreatened.
+Everyone continues to speak of the stark divisions among racial and ethnic groups; but now those students who manage to move across the boundaries tend to be perceived as strong and unthreatened.
 There is a clear admiration for their risk taking and their versatility.
-The social worker who once saw the school as an echo of the inequalities and injustices of the community, now says it serves as an asylum for many; a place of safety from violence; a place to learn different patterns of behavior; a place to take risks.
+The social worker who once saw the school as an echo of the inequalities and injustices of the community, now says it serves as an asylum for many; a place of safety from violence; a place to learn different patterns of behavior, a place to take risks.